toverainc/ai-router/README.md

-# AI Router - OpenAI-compatible API for Nvidia Triton Inference Server
+# AI Router - AI Model Flexibility

 Provide [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) and [NVIDIA Triton Inference Server](https://github.com/triton-inference-server/tensorrtllm_backend) with an OpenAI-compatible API.
 This allows you to integrate with [langchain](https://github.com/langchain-ai/langchain) and other OpenAI compatible clients.

+Also supports OpenAI and other OpenAI API compliant backends.

 ## Overall Design/Functionality/Architecture/Goals
 AI Router presents an OpenAI API compatible HTTP interface to clients.
 AI Router can then take input from OpenAI API clients across any supported [OpenAI API endpoint](https://platform.openai.com/docs/api-reference/) (functionality) and route to any number of backends with translation across protocol, model naming, and prompt formatting.
 Currently supports OpenAI API compatible backends or Nvidia Triton Inference server via gRPC.